 - Sync your iTunes library to your iPod, iPhone or iPad anytime you want

-Easy solution: Combile iTunes libraries on Mac OS X with TunesOver for Mac
+Easy solution: Combine iTunes libraries in Mac OS X with iTransfer for Mac

 This solution is highly recommended for its easy-to-fulfill feature.
-It employs TunesOver as the helper, which is a professional Mac app for transferring any media file between iOS devices and computers.
+It employs iTransfer as the helper, which is a professional Mac app for transferring any media file between iOS devices and computers.

-Install TunesOver for Mac which could help you to merge two iTunes libraries on Mac with only three simple steps:
+Step 1: Install iTransfer for Mac which could help you to merge two iTunes libraries on Mac with only three simple steps:

 Step 2: Eject your iPod and connect it to another Mac, say, MacBook.
 Press no to not link your iPod with your new Mac, or erase its contents, if these options appear.